NNPDF/nnpdf/doc/sphinx/source/vp/collect.rst

 	fits_experiment_chi2_data = collect('experiments_chi2', ('fits', 'fitcontext'))

-will result in `fits_experiment_chi2_data` producing one result for each fit, where each of them is itself list where each item result of `abs_chi2_data_experiment` evaluated for each experiment in a given fit.
+will result in `fits_experiment_chi2_data` producing one result for each fit, where each of them is itself a list where each item result of `abs_chi2_data_experiment` is evaluated for each experiment in a given fit.

 Standard iteration techniques can be used to process the results of